Cranbrook bills itself as the basecamp of the Kootenays as it offers easy access to…

 What makes the Alpamayo trip different than say one in Europe or North America?

-The Cordillera Blanca (meaning white mountains) boasts an unspoiled landscape that is literally dotted with 5,700 to 6,000 metre peaks including Huascarán, the highest mountain in Peru at 6,768 metres (22,205 feet).
+The Cordillera Blanca (meaning white mountains) boasts an unspoiled landscape that is literally dotted with 5,700 to 6,000 m peaks including Huascarán, the highest mountain in Peru at 6,768 m (22,205 feet).

 Every day you trek past head-turning glacial lakes sporting an otherworldly colour of blue – always with a backdrop of rugged mountains.